23 Effective Types Of Ceiling Fans (Popular Design Styles)

 Outdoor Fans

-Why should you opt for a ceiling fan designed outdoors?
-Ceiling fans are rated according to their use.
+These units are rated according to their use.
 The biggest concern here is moisture and water.
 Those made for the outdoors are not prone to damage due to water.
-Never use ceiling fans meant for indoors only.
+They come in two classifications, damp-rated, or wet-rated with the latter being superior.
+Never use products meant for indoors only.

 Commercial Fans

 Serious drops in temperature will require heavier hardware, such as air conditioning units.
-But for places with subtropical temperatures, even a simple ceiling fan is more than enough for the job.
+But for places with subtropical temperatures, even a simple design is more than enough for the job.
 Commercial ceiling fans are designed to work more efficiently in areas where the air has to be moved quickly.

-Commercial fans are also designed for heavy-duty tasks.
-The last thing you need in your place of business is for fans to be constantly breaking down.
+Commercial units are also designed for heavy-duty tasks over long periods.
+The last thing you need in your place of business is for it to be constantly breaking down.
 Breakdowns can cause discomfort to your customers and staff, not to mention the inconvenience it can bring due to repairmen making repairs.

 Portable Fan

-Portable fanSee this portable ceiling fan at Home Depot [sponsored link]
+Portable fanSee this portable hanging fan at Home Depot [sponsored link]

 Ceiling fans don’t always have to be permanent.
 You just need a quick solution to provide cold air circulation in certain situations.
-If you are camping and have built a large enough tent, you can have it equipped with a portable ceiling fan.
+If you are camping and have built a large enough tent, you can have it equipped with a portable unit.

 These fans are not mounted onto a beam permanently; some can just be tied to a beam.
 So, think of temporary setups like tents or other unique ceiling situations.
 This is perfect when you are out camping in the wilderness during the summer.